NATO NAF v4 - Aligning Model-Based Systems to 'Desired Effects'

 'NATO NAF v4' is a recent Architecture Framework standard designed to develop and describe architectures for both military and business sides.

-This new version of the NAF is based on the OMG's UAF v1.2 Domain Meta-Model (DMM) and the Open Group's ArchiMate 3 MetaModels.
+This new version of the NAF is based on the OMG's UAF Domain Meta-Model (DMM) and the Open Group's ArchiMate 3 MetaModels.

 We particularly emphasize below on the alignment of Organization Capabilities, Services, Operations, Personnel and Physical System Resources to the Vision, Goals and Strategies as such an alignment becomes facilitated by the new NAF v4 Grid of viewpoints depicted in figure 1 below.

 Indeed, NAF v4 brings a well-defined 'grid structure' to align viewpoints from Enterprises Vision, Strategies / Capabilities until Physical Resources.
+The grid also helps de-risks procurement and enables modular, faster technology insertion and ensures interoperability between different systems through the NATO's Federated Mission Network (FMN) which is the primary goal of the NAF v4.

 While its Subjects of Concern (rows of the grid) focus on different domains from Vision and Capabilities to Physical Systems, its Aspects of Concern (columns of the grid) emphasize on Structural and Behavioral dimensions of architecture elements including their Connectivity, Information Exchange, Constraints and the Roadmap to align underlying subjects.